rewardenv/reward/docs/environments/initializing-wordpress.md

     $ reward env-init your-awesome-wordpress-project
     ```

-2. Before running the bootstrap command, you should import the Magento database to the DB Container.
-To do so, first start the DB container:
+2. Before running the bootstrap command, you should import the WordPress database to the DB Container.
+To do so, first
+   start the DB container:

     ``` shell
     $ reward env up -- db